mousepawmedia/devdocs/network/source/tools/gitarc.rst

 the other, you can switch them out fairly easily without having to clone the repository all over again.

-Navigate to the root of the repository you want to switch out, and run...
+In the root of the repository you want to switch out, edit the file :file`.git/config`.

-..  code-block:: bash

-    $ gedit .git/config

 Look for the `url =` section.
 Swap that URL out for the one that matches the method you want to move.
 (Again, you can find those URLs on the Phabricator